IamHassanAb/vue-fastapi-portfolio-website/frontend/README.md

-# Data Scientist Portfolio
+# Portfolio

-This is a portfolio website created for a Data Scientist using Vue.js with a Neumorphism design style.
-The portfolio showcases the skills, projects, and contact information of the data scientist.
+This is a portfolio website created for myself using Vue.js with a Flat design style.
+The portfolio showcases the skills, projects, and contact information of.

 ## Project Structure

 The project is organized as follows:

 ```
-data-scientist-portfolio
+portfolio
 ├── backend
 │   ├── main.py
 │   ├── quickstart.py